Brainarea/MyNeuroDoc/docs/Noddi/02_Noddi_Create_Maps.rst

-NODDI ANALYSIS PART 2 : NODDI COMPUTATION
+Noddi analysis part 2 : noddi computation
 =========================================

 - **Note: Documentation for NODDI toolbox is available here: http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.NODDImatlab**

-GET THE TOOLBOX
+Get the toolbox
 ---------------

 - In order to compute NODDI files, you need the MATLAB Noddi toolbox, the Nifti Matlab toolbox and SPM12: